 Related Article: How To Beat Your Anxiety by Having Fun

-This little happiness trick has helped not only in making me happier, but also in beating my anxiety and OCD issues.
+This little happiness trick has helped not only in making me happier, but also in drastically reducing my anxiety.

 When I was in the depths of my anxiety a few years ago, I was constantly worried about something going wrong in the future.
 In other words, I was completely stuck inside my head.
 This way of thinking was totally robbing me of any happiness in the present moment.